yannick-beot-sp/vscode-sailpoint-identitynow/README.md

 - Add attribute sync, process and delete command on identities by [@henrique-quintino-sp](https://github.com/henrique-quintino-sp) (cf. [#74](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/pull/74))
 - Fixed normalizeNames (cf. [#73](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/73))
 - Lock tenant as read-only to prevent any change (cf. [#75](https://github.com/yannick-beot-sp/vscode-sailpoint-identitynow/issues/75))
+- Fixed with generate digit token to use the username and not the account name

 ## 1.2.0